 In fact, according to a study conducted by AAA, gas only accounts for about 35% of the yearly costs of owning a vehicle.
 As it turns out, the biggest costs come simply from depreciation, at 39%.
 The remaining factors make up a smaller percentage.

 It’s important for companies to understand that the standard IRS mileage rate is little more than a recommendation (for most states).
 Companies can reimburse (or not reimburse) based on whatever they deem is fair.

 With that said, many companies choose to use the standard IRS mileage rate for simplicity purposes.
 In addition, offering mileage reimbursement can be a great way to attract high-quality candidates to your company.

 Can You Reimburse for More Than the IRS Standard Mileage Rate?

 If your company chooses to reimburse for more than the recommended IRS rate, your employees will be subject to income tax on the amount earned about that rate.
 Let’s take an example:

-The standard mileage rate for 2022 is 58.5 cents per mile, but let’s say you work in a high cost of living area.
+The standard mileage rate for 2023 is 65.5 cents per mile, but let’s say you work in a high-cost-of-living area.
 You could choose to reimburse them for more.
-For example, let’s say you choose to instead reimburse at 62 cents per mile.
+For example, let’s say you choose to instead reimburse at 70 cents per mile.

 You could also reimburse for less than the standard rate if you choose.
 However, you will need to confirm that their mileage expenses aren’t causing them to dip below minimum wage.